bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 semantics that are inherent in a term-rewriting system.
-The denotational value of a term is the symbolic or concrete value produced by the instruction it represents (depending on the interpretation); so "all" we have to do is to write, e.g., equations for some SMT-solver or theorem-prover that describe the semantics of instruction terms on either side of the translation.
+The denotational value of a term is the symbolic or concrete value produced by the instruction it represents (depending on the interpretation); so "all" we have to do is to write, e.g., pre/post-conditions for some SMT-solver or theorem-prover that describe the semantics of instruction terms on either side of the translation.

 Note that while externally-defined extractors and constructors at first glance may appear to make this more difficult, because they